chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

 .. note:: .. tag config_rb_client_summary

-          A client.rb file is used to specify the configuration details for Chef Infra Client.
+          The client.rb file specifies how Chef Infra Client is configured on a node and has the following characteristics:

-          * This file is loaded every time this executable is run
+          * This file is loaded every time the chef-client executable is run.
-          * On UNIX- and Linux-based machines, the default location for this file is ``/etc/chef/client.rb``; on Microsoft Windows machines, the default location for this file is ``C:\chef\client.rb``; use the ``--config`` option from the command line to change this location
+          * On Microsoft Windows machines, the default location for this file is ``C:\chef\client.rb``.
+On all other systems the default location for this file is ``/etc/chef/client.rb``.
+          * Use the ``--config`` option from the command line to override the default location of the configuration file.
           * This file is not created by default
-          * When a client.rb file is present in the default location, the settings contained within that client.rb file will override the default configuration settings

           .. end_tag